 After that, I used the same flat white paint and gave it several coats of paint, letting cure in between coats.

-Once the paint cured on the boards, I added a scripture verse to both using my transfer method and then used a Sharpie marker to fill it in.
+Then, once the paint cured on the boards, I added a scripture verse to both using my transfer method and then used a Sharpie marker to fill it in.
 The verse I chose to use is, “I am my beloved’s and my beloved is mine.”
 Song of Solomon 6:3.

 Now, onto the second part of how to upcycle old Christmas decor – the tray makeover.
 I lined in the bottom interior with the same thrifted Laura Ashley paper I used in this makeover.
 However, I wanted to up the ante on the function of this tray. tee hee!
 I decided to create a sort of pillow for the bottom.
 Stay with me now.